 - More streamlines of income

-Search engine optimization or SEO is when you optimize your online website pages or content so that search engines like Google, Bing, Yahoo, or other similar platforms will rank you higher on the rankings.
+Search engine optimization or SEO is when you optimize your website pages or content so that search engines like Google, Bing, Yahoo, or other similar platforms will rank you higher on the rankings.

 Let’s use “pet store” as a keyword example.
 On the search bar of each platform, I typed in the keyword, clicked search, and these platforms display many related keywords with the search volume appearing next to it.